cesarrodrig/kindroam/README.md

 Kindle offers the feature of adding notes to a highlight.
 Unfortunately, they are not distinguishable from normal highlights in `My Clippings.txt`.
-To get around this, you can mark your notes with an initial `^` so `kindroam` recognizes them and attaches them as a sub-block.
-For example, if your note is `This highlight is important to me.`, it needs to be `^This highlight is important to me.` so it can become a sub-block.
+To get around this, you can mark your notes with an initial `+` so `kindroam` recognizes them and attaches them as a sub-block.
+For example, if your note is `This highlight is important to me.`, it needs to be `+This highlight is important to me.` so it can become a sub-block.

 When Roam imports Markdown files, all the sub-blocks are collapsed.
 You can